 San Diego Association of Governments released the draft EIR for the Buena Vista Lagoon Restoration Project in July, 2015.
 The document analyzes the potential environmental impacts of various alternative plans for the restoration of the lagoon.
 BVAS has long advocated the removal of the weir at the mouth of the lagoon and the restoration to a saltwater estuary and marsh.
 The reasons are numerous, including maximizing habitat for endangered species, maximizing species diversity, providing the estuarine habitat required by numerous marine organisms for portions of their life cycles, improving water quality and flood control, helping control harmful mosquito populations, and providing sand for local beaches.
 As the BVAS official comment letter states, coastal saltwater wetlands are among the most endangered habitats in California, with over 90% of their historic acreage lost to development over the last 100 years.
 It is also important to note that the high cost of a restoration project would most likely be funded through mitigation monies which would only be available for a project that maximized natural habitat values.

 The next steps involve collecting and responding to public comments on the draft EIR, and completing a final EIR that includes a recommended alternative.
 BVAS submitted official comments on the draft EIR in September, 2015 (see link to comment letter below).
-As of July, 2016, SANDAG estimates the Final EIR will be out in December, 2016.
+As of November, 2016, SANDAG estimates the Final EIR will be out after January 1, 2017.
 The public will be able to participate in the outcome of the Final EIR.

 For updates on the BV Lagoon Enhancement Project, including an announcement of the release of the final EIR, please click here.

 Comments on Buena Vista Lagoon Enchancement Draft EIR

 This letter is a response from the Buena Vista Audubon Society (BVAS) to the request for comments on the Buena Vista Lagoon Enhancement Project Draft EIR.